 HYDRA-CP - a star tracker that is directly linked to the spacecraft’s processor.
 HYDRA-CP has a guaranteed lifetime of 18 years in GEO.
 HYDRA-CP autonomously manages any situation and the sensor always delivers accurate attitude data in operating domains with selectable update rates up to 16Hz.

 HYDRA-M - a two-head star tracker with separate optical heads and electronic units, suitable for microsats, at moderate cost.
 HYDRA-M is intended for use on a temperature regulated base plate.
 Hydra-M is a small deviation from Sodern’s flight proven HYDRA Baseline Active Pixel Sensor (CMOS) star tracker.

 SED26 - an autonomous CCD Star Tracker that operates in worst case Space environments, including maximum solar flares and 18 year cumulated dose in GEO.
 First flown in April 2005 to support the attitude control of a 15 year GEO spacecraft, the compact and low-weight SED26 provides all the features of a modern autonomous star tracker.

-The CubeSat Pointing star tracker offers arc second range pointing accuracy for CubeSats.
-The custom algorithms are optimised for accuracy, robustness and low computational cost.
-The star tracker has a built-in baffle to reduce the effect of stray light and the system is compact and easy to interface in CubeSats and large satellites.
+The KH Leuven model has a built-in baffle to reduce the effect of stray light and is designed to offer a compact and simple interface for CubeSats and large satellites.